DevTruce/DevTruce/README.md

   More stuff about me
 </summary>

-My name is Truce Ramcharitar I am a 22 year old Developer from Canada who likes to develop 🕸️ websites, 💻applications, 🎮 video games, 🤖 ai & many more varied things that come from my imagination.

-I am very passionate about programming and 🔒 cybersecurity!
+My name is Truce Ramcharitar, I am the father to a beautiful 4 year old girl and I have an amazing fiancée who is also my high school sweetheart!
+I am constantly coding and always learning new things!
+I enjoy problem solving, building projects and helping others.
 When I'm not coding, you can find me with my 👨‍👩‍👦 family, 💪 working out, 📖 reading or 🎮 playing games.
 I plan to create 🎥 videos and write 📑 articles about code in the future where I will aim to help other developers grow and improve their skills.

 **My Favourite Quotes:**<br>